DualJustice/LiteChaCha/README.md

 1. Digital Signature Authentication using RSA or ECDSA.

+2. AEAD construction to allow for the authentication of unencrypted data.

+   * Currently, if any unencrypted data which is necessary for decryption is changed in-transit, but the accompanying ciphertext is unchanged, the MAC will show the message to be authentic.
+Thus, the ciphertext will be incorrectly decrypted.

-2. Optimize multi-precision implementations.
+3. Optimize multi-precision implementations.

-3. Optimize X25519 implementation.
+4. Optimize X25519 implementation.